Soil and Water Conservation District

 - Wildlife – habitat, identification, food, disease, and management.

 Each team consists of five students.
 Schools can enter more than one team, but no more than six teams.
-The five-member teams are led by an advisor in studying prepared resource materials in the five areas including a selected current environmental issue, which for 2018 is: Logo Watersheds Our Water Our Home
+The five-member teams are led by an advisor in studying prepared resource materials in the five areas including a selected current environmental issue.

 Schools can enter more than one team, but no more than six teams.
-During the competition, the students will rotate to the five testing stations.The Regional Envirothon is sponsored by the Orange, Osceola, and Seminole Soil and Water Conservation Districts, bringing together soil scientists, wildlife experts, foresters, park and recreational leaders, and other environmental specialists to challenge students to learn about our natural resources.
+During the competition, the students will rotate to the five testing stations.The Regional Envirothon is sponsored by the Lake and Marion Soil and Water Conservation Districts, bringing together soil scientists, wildlife experts, foresters, park and recreational leaders, and other environmental specialists to challenge students to learn about our natural resources.

 For more information contact Robert Myatt email@example.com